 You can also modify the clipping path that you created.
-When you edit or modify the selection, I suggest you zoom in as much as possible to make sure which part of the path you are working on.
+When you edit or modify the selection, I suggest you zoom in as much as possible to ensure which part of the path you are working on.
 Your work will be more accurate by doing so.

 How to Add Additional Paths to an Existing Path Area

-For the process, the path option needs to be kept as it is from the Paths Panel.
+The path option needs to be kept for the process as it is from the Paths Panel.
 Then you will have to select the Pen tool from the toolbar on the left side.
 Then click on the overlapping square icon from the option bar that you will find above.

 You will see an option named Exclude Overlapping Shapes and then click on it.

 When you make the new selection, that selected area will be eliminated from the older selected area.

 How to Modify Existing Points and Curves Along a Path

 You need to find the Paths Selection tool from the toolbar on the left side if you want to modify any existing point.
 The icon of that toolbar will look like an arrow.

 When you click on that tool, another option bar will pop up.
-You will see two options of the Path Selection Tool and Direct Selection Tool there.
-Select the Direct Selection Tool, which will contain the white arrow sign.
+You will see two options the Path Selection Tool and Direct Selection Tool.
+First, select the Direct Selection Tool containing the white arrow sign.

 You will be able to change and fix the positions of the points in the clipping path.
-You can drag the handles and the points with the help of this Direct Selection Tool.
+In addition, you can drag the handles and the points with the help of this Direct Selection Tool.
 As a result, you can fix any error in the path, points, and handles.

 How to Add New Points to a Path

-If you want to make any additional changes to the points that were created before, you can do that using the Add Anchor Point tool.
+If you want to make additional changes to the points created before, you can do that using the Add Anchor Point tool.
 You will find this tool on the toolbar on the left side.